paddymahoney/minecrift/README.md

 Building the Installer
 ======================

-* Install Java JDK 1.6, 1.7 or 1.8.
+* Install Java JDK 1.7 or 1.8.
 The Java JRE will NOT work, it MUST be the JDK.
-This has been tested with JDK1.6.0_38 x64.
-[Download from oracle.com](http://www.oracle.com/technetwork/java/javase/downloads/java-archive-downloads-javase6-419409.html#jdk-6u38-oth-JPR)
 * Set the JAVA_HOME environment variable to the JDK directory
 * Add %JAVA_HOME%\bin to your PATH environment variable
 * Install Python 2.7.x (NOT 3.x).
 Be sure to tick the 'add python to your PATH' option during install.
 [Download from python.org](https://www.python.org/downloads/)